AriFordsham/GHCWiki/hackathon-projects.md

  * Add type parameter to [wiki:Commentary/Compiler/HsSynType HsSyn] for the post-typechecking type to ensure it does not exist until after typechecking

- * core lint should check the case invariants if it doesn't already

 == Library Projects ==

  * Work on the Streams library